jsxc/xmpp-cloud-auth/doc/Cache.md

   - Unix timestamp of first successful login,
   - Unix timestamp of most recent successful verification, and
   - Unix timestamp of most recent successful authentication query.

+# Shared roster caching

+To speed up *ejabberd* shared roster updates, another cache is used.
+Multiple data sets are stored in the same cache, distinguished by their key spaces:

+## Roster Hash Cache format

+Used to determine whether a roster update thread should be started at all.

+- Key: 'RHC:' + JID
+- Value: SHA-256 hash of the body returned for the last processed roster request

+## Full Name Cache format

+Used to determine whether a 'get_vcard' command needs to be sent to *ejabberdctl*.

+- Key: 'FNC:' + JID
+- Value: Full name

+## Roster Group Cache format

+Used to determine whether a 'srg_create' command needs to be sent to *ejabberdctl*.

+- Key: 'RGC:' + Group + ':' + Domain
+- Value: Tab-separated group members

+## Login In Group format

+Used to record which groups a user (more precisely, the user currently logging in) belongs to.

+This is not a cache in the narrow sense, as erasing this entry will not slow down operation, but will slow down the removal from groups.

+If 'Login In Groups' is persistent, users having been removed from a group will be thrown out of that group *when the first still-member of that group logs in*.

+If 'Login In Groups' is not persistent, a user will also be removed from the group *when he logs in himself next*.

+So this one results in sooner group membership removal.

+- Key: 'LIG:' + JID
+- Value: Tab-separated groups this user is member of (when last recorded)